Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran-rbf](https://github.com/dongli/fortran-rbf): implementation of radial basis functions (RBF), by dongli

+[grid_interpolation](https://github.com/ChristianSteger/grid_interpolation): interpolates between regular and unstructured grid (e.g. triangle mesh), by Christian Steger.
+The former interpolation is performed with bilinear interpolation, the latter with inverse distance weighting (IDW) and the application of a k-d tree to efficiently find the nearest neighobours.

 [HiPPIS](https://github.com/ouermijudicael/HiPPIS): polynomial-based data-bounded and positivity-preserving interpolation software for function approximation and mapping data values between structure (uniform and nonuniform) meshes.
 Associated preprint: [Algorithm xxxx: HiPPIS A High-Order Positivity-Preserving Mapping Software for Structured Meshes](https://arxiv.org/abs/2310.08818), by Timbwaoga A. J. Ouermi, Robert M Kirby, Martin Berzins (2023)

 [interpolation2d3d](https://github.com/arjenmarkus/interpolation2d3d): interpolation in two and three dimensions, by Arjen Markus.
 The packages srfpak, sphpak, qshep2d and qpshep3d implement an object-oriented interface to the interpolation packages by Robert Renka.